gmum/toolkit/pytorch_lightning_project_template/README.md

 * Dynamic loading of callbacks, models, etc, by name (like in Keras)

-    - Not provided by PL

 * Providing template for running a grid search (see ``experiments``)

-    - Not provided by PL

 * Template for environment configuration (as sourced e.sh)

-    - Not provided by PL

 * Unified loading and processing experimental results (``load_C``, ``load_H`` functions, evaluation scripts)

-    - Not provided by PL.
-This is a good design principle that makes it easier to repurpose plotting code
+    - his is a good design principle that makes it easier to repurpose plotting code

 * Utility scripts templates (automatic file syncing using watchman, running on SLURM, etc)

-    - Not provided by PL

-* We advocate to avoid using ad-hoc script for processing experiments but rather use structured code (see `experiments/tune_lr/main.py`)
+* We advocate against using ad-hoc script for processing experiments but rather for using structured code (see `experiments/tune_lr/main.py`)

     - In this way you will reuse the code more often and write less bugs.
 No more IPython notebooks that no one understands and have ton of bugs.